 When it comes to fishing artificial lures for bluefin and yellowfin tuna, matching your rod and reel to the lure you’re going to be fishing is imperative.
+Then it’s your line and its knots for presenting lures.

 If you’re new to fishing tuna with hardbaits, my video about Fishing Hardbaits for bluefin and yellowfin tuna explains how to pick the right rod and reel for the size and style of lure and shows how to present it.
 Something that I didn’t have a chance to cover in the video was how to get your rod and reel rigged up to present those lures.